SpencerLBrown/Portfolio/Binary Math Game/readme.md

 and program it with the Media Computer.
 - Create a workspace in Eclipse Nios II, adding the two folders found within this directory.
-- Select the game to run on the appropriate hardware connection, then press run.
+- Select labProject_BinaryMathGame to run on the appropriate hardware connection, then press run.

 Note:
 If switch 17 on the FPGA is high on system